Skip to main content

 According to the information available, DUI convictions in Huntsville Municipal Court are typically treated as misdemeanors rather than felonies.
 Offenders found guilty of DUI in this court usually receive sentences that are either suspended or shorter than the maximum allowed by law.
 As each DUI case is unique, individuals who have been convicted of DUI in Huntsville Municipal Court are advised to seek guidance from a DUI defense lawyer to obtain further information on the potential penalties specific to their case.

-You should consider the following when hiring a DUI attorney an attorney in Huntsville and Decatur.
-Make sure yo do the following:
+You should consider the following when hiring a DUI attorney in Huntsville and Decatur:.
+Make sure to do the following:

 • Look for local attorneys experienced in DUI’s